How to make leaf mould: top tips for turning autumn leaves into a garden asset

 What are the benefits of leaf mould?

 Leaf mould isn't rich in nutrients like normal compost, but it is still beneficial.
-For starters, it's excellent for mulching flowerbeds and borders.
+For starters, it's excellent for mulching flowerbeds and borders – not just for practical reasons but also for its aesthetic appeal.
 'It suppresses weeds and its dark tones offset winter plants,' says Ruth Hayes, gardening editor of Amateur Gardening.

 It can also be combined and sieved with homemade compost to make a perfect sowing and growing mixture.
 'Sieve it extremely finely for tiny seeds,' says Ruth.